Skip to content

 2. What personal information we collect

-We collect personal information in three situations.
+We collect or process information in the following situations.

 Aggregate website analytics